 Why is it important now?

 A business’s work as a chatbot developer doesn’t end once their bot goes live.
 Due to increasing competition in every industry, customer experience became the key driver in gaining a competitive edge.
 After a business deploys a chatbot, it is time to track how people are using it.
-Using this data, organizations can make data-driven decisions to enhance the customer journey they offer.

 What is a metric?